ebamfo/devops-qr-code/README.md

 # QR Code Generator

-This project is an application that generates QR codes from input text.
-It leverages technologies, including Vue.js for the frontend and FastAPI for the backend.
-This is deployed within Azure Kubernetes Service working in conjunction with other Azure servers and Terraform to deploy Azure infrastructure.
-The project also incorporates CI/CD pipelines using GitHub Actions to ensure the robustness of the API before deployment and also streamline kubernetes infrastructure changes.
+This project is a QR code generator application using Vue.js for the frontend and FastAPI for the backend.
+It is deployed on Azure Kubernetes Service with infrastructure managed by Terraform and supported by other Azure services.
+CI/CD pipelines, implemented via GitHub Actions, ensure API robustness and streamline Kubernetes infrastructure updates.

 ## Key Features
 - **Text-to-QR Code Conversion:** Converts user-provided text into QR codes.